aayush2710/OS_Setup_Scripts/README.md

 # Linux Setup

-Disclaimer - I am not responsible for any damages to your system caused by running of these scripts
+Disclaimer - I am not responsible for any damage to your system caused by running of these scripts